u-blox/ubxlib_cellular_applications_xplr_iot/README.md

 The [ubxlib-examples-xplr-iot](https://github.com/u-blox/ubxlib_examples_xplr_iot) project contains small examples for individual features of the ubxlib API, whereas this `cellular applications` project is for complete applications based on the ubxlib API.

-Please see the [ubxlib-examples-xplr-iot](https://github.com/u-blox/ubxlib_examples_xplr_iot) repository for further information about this project.

 # Applications
 Currently this repository has only one application, the cellular tracking application.
 This application is described [here](applications/cellular_tracker/README.md).